adrian0729/financial_literacy_app/README.md

 - Configure MFA for admin users.
 - Centralize logs and add monitoring/alerts.
 - Provide privacy policy and support contact for Intuit review.

----

-If you want a more detailed deployment guide or a production hardening plan, say the word.